schorschinho/osprey/README.md

 ## Contact, Feedback, Suggestions

 For any sort of questions, feedback, suggestions, or critique, please reach out to us via gabamrs@gmail.com.
-We also welcome your direct contributions to LCGannet here in the GitHub repository.
+We also welcome your direct contributions to Osprey here in the GitHub repository.

 ## Developers